World Dashboard Help

 Choose any location: You may clicktap on any point of the map to see sightings nearwithin 10 kilometers of that point that have occurred within the selected number oflast 14 days.
 Set the distance from that point (in kilometers) from the drop-down list.
 The default is 10 kilometers.
 Use the buttons to see all sightings or only notable sightings.

 If you have selected "all sightings", whenWhen you clicktap on the map, a blue marker marker is placed on the map to show where you clickedtapped.
-A list for all species at all locations will appear to the right of the mapon the LIST screen.
+A blue circle appears around the marker to show the area covered.
+A list for all species at all locations within that area will appear to the right of the mapon the LIST screen.
 By clickingtapping on a species name all locations with that species will be shown using green markers.
 The species name in the list will also be highlighted in green.
 This may take several seconds while the locations are fetched from eBird.

 By clickingtapping on a green marker you can see the most recent sighting for all species reported at that location.
 See the note on "Sightings list for each location" below.